 It’s true.
 Created by Hong Jacga, this webcomic is a retelling of the original Star Wars trilogy from the perspective of Luke Skywalker.
 The reader sees the events through Luke’s eyes and goes a little deeper into his thoughts and fears in a way that we don’t see in the movies.
 This is all presented in the Line Webtoon platform which caters well for the desktop and mobile.

-Die hard Star Wars fans might find the subtractions and additions creates some weird pacing issues.
+Die-hard Star Wars fans might find the subtractions and additions creates some weird pacing issues.
 Some events, such as the Battle of Yavin, are fleshed out and feel like enough time has been spent to build suspense and tension while other events, like the Mos Eisley Cantina scene, feel rushed.
-For people who feel like a blow-for-blow retelling is the only way this is going to feel a little frustrating.
-For me it wasn’t too bad even if it feel a little odd at times.
+For people who feel like a blow-for-blow retelling is the only way, this is going to feel a little frustrating.
+For me, it wasn’t too bad even if it feels a little odd at times.

 This webcomic takes full advantage of the Line Webtoon platform with panels laid out with mobile in mind first.
-Panels are not squished and allow plenty room for the dialogue.
-There’s also long vertical panels which are used cleverly with top down shots of vehicles moving which forces you to scrolll down, giving the illusion of movement.
+Panels are not squished and allow plenty of room for the dialogue.
+There are also long vertical panels which are used cleverly with top-down shots of vehicles moving which forces you to scroll down, giving the illusion of movement.
 It’s easy to see that this webcomic was made with the intention of the platform instead of being a comic which has had to accommodate for the platform.

 The one thing that brings this webcomic down is the dialogue, which some times is either a bit awkward or uninspiring.
-There’s a few sentences which are awkwardly phrased and as a result I had to read that passage multiple times.
+There are a few sentences which are awkwardly phrased and as a result, I had to read that passage multiple times.
 Some of the dialogue is also a bit bland, mostly when characters exchanged more casual conversation.
 It was just a bit boring and could’ve used a rewrite to be given a more personality.
-Due to the nature of this project it’s hard to tell if this an issue with the original Korean script or the English translation.
+Due to the nature of this project, it’s hard to tell if this an issue with the original Korean script or the English translation.
 Either way, it’s something to look out for.

 The Korean Star Wars webcomic is updated every Thursday and Sunday on Line Webtoon.